samuelhbne/vpn-launchpad/README.md

 ## Non-free tier AWS user
-If you are not free tier AWS user (first year after registration), please change the INSTYPE (in zesty64-create.sh) from "t2.micro" into "t2.nano" to half your hourly rate.
+If you are not free tier AWS user (first year after registration), please change the INSTYPE (in vlp-build) from "t2.micro" into "t2.nano" to half your hourly rate.